Ithaki-dev/automating_real_world_tasks_with_python/README.md

 1. **System Automation Tool** - Automated file organization and system maintenance tasks
 2. **Log File Analyzer** - Created a Python script to parse and analyze server logs
-3. **Network Automation Script** - Automated network device configurations
-4. **API Integration** - Built a tool to interact with cloud services APIs
+3. **API Integration** - Built a tool to interact with cloud services APIs
-5. **Web Scraper** - Developed a data collection tool for information gathering
+4. **Web Scraper** - Developed a data collection tool for information gathering

 ## Tools and Technologies
 - Python 3.x